Aiying0512/My_research_blog/_posts/2022-12-09-my-fourth-blog.md

 ## IMAGEN

 The IMAGEN study, a European based consortium, collected longitudinal structural and functional MRI data, genetics and behavioral assessments from 2000 adolescents at ages 14, 16, 19 and 22 years.

+## NCANDA: National Consortium on Alcohol and NeuroDevelopment in Adolescence study

+The NCANDA study is examining risk factors for drinking within an adolescent population (N = 808; 12–21 years) and includes psychosocial measures in addition to structural and functional MRI measures.

 ## PING: Pediatric Imaging, Neurocognition and Genetics Study